ying531/website-alt/_pages/talk.md

 - **Conformal Alignment: Knowing When to Trust Foundation Models with Guarantees**
   - *ENAR Annual Meeting, March 2025*
   - *International Conference on Statistics and Data Science, December 2024*
+  - *ASA Conference on Statistical Learning and Data Science, November 2024*
   - *Joint Conference on Statistics and Data Science, China, July 2024*

 <span> </span>